Contentful Integration

 | "Test Connection Failed" | Invalid Space ID, Environment, or CMA Token. | Double-check each credential.
 Ensure the CMA token has not expired or been revoked. |

 | "Field Mapping Error" on publish | Mapped Field ID does not exist or is the wrong field type. | Verify the Field IDs in your Contentful content model.
-Ensure content maps to a rich-text field, for example. |
+Ensure content maps to a Long Text or Rich Text field. |

-| Entry created but not published | Insufficient permissions on the CMA token. | When generating the token, ensure it has permissions to publish entries/manage content. |
+| Entry created as Draft, not published | CMA Token lacks Publish permission, or Auto-Publish is disabled. | Check your connector settings to enable Auto-Publish.
+When generating the CMA token, ensure it has permission to publish entries. |

 | Image fails to upload | Asset field constraints or processing timeout. | Check that the target asset field in Contentful accepts the image MIME type (e.g., image/jpeg, image/png). |